elastic/kibana/src/plugins/expression_error/README.md

 # expressionRevealImage

-Expression Reveal Image plugin adds a `revealImage` function to the expression plugin and an associated renderer.
-The renderer will display the given percentage of a given image.
+Expression Error plugin adds an `error` renderer to the expression plugin.
+The renderer will display the error image.

 ---